CenterForOpenScience/SHARE/USING-THE-API.md

 ## Good things to use

-`/oaipmh` -- an implementation of the Open Access Initiative's [Protocol for Metadata Harvesting](https://www.openarchives.org/OAI/openarchivesprotocol.html)
+`/oaipmh` -- an implementation of the Open Access Initiative's [Protocol for Metadata Harvesting](https://www.openarchives.org/OAI/openarchivesprotocol.html), an open standard for harvesting metadata from open repositories.
+You can use this to list metadata in bulk, or query by a few simple parameters (date range or source).

 ## Things that might shift out from under you